Anesthesiologist Assistant Studies (M.S.)

 Our Admissions Process

 Admission to the Anesthesiologist Assistant Studies program is a competitive process and will follow a holistic application review to identify appropriate candidates for interviews and potential enrollment.
-The Centralized Application Service for Anesthesiologist Assistants (CASSA) application is anticipated to open through the CASSA application portal in late summer or early fall for a June 2026 start.
+The Centralized Application Service for Anesthesiologist Assistants (CASAA) application is anticipated to open through the CASAA application portal in early 2026 for an August 2026 start.
+A supplemental application will also be required.

 Understanding Holistic Application Reviews